Email accounts

 • SSH into gehrels.uberspace.de (username kanthaus).
 This can be done by password or SSH key.

-• Navigate to your email folder (cd users/firstname where firstname is you email user name)
+• Navigate to the email folder (cd users/firstname where firstname is the email user name)

 • Create a symlink to the hello account with ln -s ../hello/ .hello

-There are some other folders inside our mailbox that you could be interested in mirroring in your own account:
+There are some other folders inside our mailbox that you could be interested in mirroring in the own account:

 • the "Mailinglists" folder, which receives messages from mailing lists of befriended projects and other initiatives in the area.